 Whenever a photo or a page is loaded from your server to a visitor’s browser, it is recorded as a hit.
 Hits, on the other hand, can be deceptive.
 It’s a meaningless piece of information for your website.

 The number of page views and visitors is the most critical measure for a website.
 For one thing, it gives you a good idea of what to expect.
 In the first place, how many people visit your site, and in the second place, for how long?

 If you have 250 visitors and 300 page views, you can infer that most people only view one page on your site before exiting.
 It’s generally a good idea to improve the content on your site if you’re getting less than two page views per visitor.

 The more visitors you get and the more page views you get per visitor, the better off you will be!

-Another valuable metric to keep an eye on is the number of unique visitors.
+Another valuable metric to watch is the number of unique visitors.

 Repeat visitors will not be counted as new unique visitors if they have visited your site once.
 This is an excellent approach to keeping tabs on who is coming to your website for the first time.